Number : Season 6, episode 7 of 7.

 Whats good : Troughton’s last episode is an all out blast.
 Contender for greatest ever episode.
 Epic.
 Troughton.
 Edward Brayshaw.
 Philip Madoc.
 The Time Lord references.
 The Time Lord’s First Appearance.
 The trial.
 The regeneration ending.

-Whats bad : That Troughton’s reign had to end.
+Whats bad : That Troughton’s reign had to end at all.

 Review With Spoilers : The War Games is the seventh and final episode of season 6 and the final episode of the Troughton era.